Owlmetry

 Notifications

-Multi-channel notification system — per-user inbox, email, and iOS push fan-out from a single producer call.
+Multi-channel notification system — per-user inbox, email, and mobile push fan-out from a single producer call.

 Notifications are the unified path for telling users something happened — a new feedback item arrived, an issue digest is ready, a manual job they triggered finished.
 Producers (the issue-scan job, feedback ingest, manual job runs) write a single record; the dispatcher fans it out across whichever channels each user has enabled.